Explain why diversification is such an important concept when it comes to investing for your future.

 Cognitive biases are systematic errors in thinking that can affect our judgments and decisions.
 Several biases can impact investment choices:

-1. Confirmation Bias: The tendency to seek information confirming our beliefs while ignoring contradictory evidence.
+1. Confirmation Bias is the tendency to seek information that confirms our beliefs while ignoring contradictory evidence.
 This can lead investors to overlook potential risks in their preferred investments.

-2. Availability Bias: The inclination to overestimate the likelihood of events with greater “availability” in memory.
-This can cause investors to focus too heavily on recent or widely-publicized market events.
+2. Availability Bias is the inclination to overestimate the likelihood of events with greater “availability” in memory.
+This can cause investors to focus too heavily on recent or widely publicized market events.

 3. Overconfidence Bias: The tendency to overestimate one’s abilities in investment decision-making.
 This can lead to excessive risk-taking and a lack of diversification.